sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

 </dependency>
 ```

-For more information please visit the documentation of the [SAP Cloud SDK](https://sap.github.io/cloud-sdk/docs/java/getting-started/#integrate-the-cloud-sdk-for-java-into-your-project)
+For more information, visit the documentation of the [SAP Cloud SDK](https://sap.github.io/cloud-sdk/docs/java/getting-started/#integrate-the-cloud-sdk-for-java-into-your-project).

 [DONE]
 [ACCORDION-END]